luyi0521/guanglei-aws-tools/README.md

 # guanglei-aws-tools

 # Features
 * Simple tools for learning AWS.
+This is NOT an AWS product.
-* No support available, do NOT use it in production!
+* No support available, use is at your own risk.
 * It's good to read every file for readme.